mainmatter/ember-simple-auth/README.md

-__Authenticators implement the steps to authenticate the session.__ An app can have several authenticators for different kinds of authentication providers (e.g. the application's own backend server, external authentication providers like Facebook etc.) while the session can only be authenticated with one at a time (see the
+__Authenticators implement the steps to authenticate the session.__ An app can have several authenticators for different kinds of authentication providers (e.g. the application's own backend server, external authentication providers like Facebook etc.) while the session can always only be authenticated with one authenticator at a time (see the
 [API docs for `Session#authenticate`](http://ember-simple-auth.simplabs.com/api.html#EmberSimpleAuth-Session-authenticate).

 #### The RFC 6749 (OAuth 2.0) Authenticator

-Ember.SimpleAuth's default authenticator (see the
+EmberSimpleAuth's default authenticator (see the
 [API docs for `Authenticators.OAuth2`](http://ember-simple-auth.simplabs.com/api.html#EmberSimpleAuth-Authenticators-OAuth2)) is compliant with [RFC 6749 (OAuth 2.0)](http://tools.ietf.org/html/rfc6749), specifically the _"Resource Owner Password Credentials Grant Type"_.
-This grant type basically specifies that the client `POST`s a set of credentials to a
+This grant type basically specifies that the client sends a set of credentials to a
 server:

 ```